 |The Winning Investment Habits Of Warren Buffett & George Soros||Truman Talley Books||Mark Tier||Rs 1800|

-For more about SBP Click here,
+To learn more about SBP, Click here,

 Visit the page Products at a glance.

 The recommended stocks have a relatively good margin of safety in terms of the difference between their recommended price and intrinsic value.
 However, risks such as sudden market fluctuations resulting in short-term losses, macroeconomic or regulatory changes, or corporate governance issues are still involved.